 - 2-3 tablespoons warm water

-- Whole wheat pita, shredded Romaine lettuce, diced tomatoes and sliced cucumber
+- shredded lettuce, diced tomatoes, sliced red onion, sliced cucumber

 - Preheat oven to 375°F.

 - Grease a large rimmed baking sheet with 1 ½ tablespoons oil.
-Roll the chickpea mixture into 16 balls, approximately 1 ¼ inches each.
-Flatten each ball slightly to form thick patties and place them on the prepared pan.
+Using a small cookie scoop or spoon, scoop up balls of the chickpea mixture, about 1 ½ tablespoons each (you should have about 18 balls).
+Place them on the baking sheet and roll them around to coat them with oil.
+Then, flatten each ball slightly to form thick patties.
 Brush the tops with the remaining 1 ½ tablespoons oil.

-- Meanwhile, make the tahini yogurt sauce by whisking the tahini, yogurt, lemon juice and warm water together in a bowl.
-Taste and add a pinch of salt if needed.
+- Meanwhile, make the tahini yogurt sauce by whisking the yogurt, tahini, lemon juice, garlic, and salt together in a bowl.
+Add 2-3 tablespoons of warm water until sauce is a pourable consistency.

-- Serve the falafel with whole wheat pita, shredded lettuce, diced tomatoes and sliced cucumbers.
+- To assemble the pita sandwiches, place three falafel in each pita half and add desired vegetables like lettuce, tomatoes, onions and cucumbers.
 Drizzle tahini yogurt sauce on top.
 Serve extra sauce on the side.